Starbix/dockerimages/nginx/README.md

 ## Description
 #### What is [nginx](https://nginx.org) ?

-nginx (engine x) is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP proxy server, originally written by Igor Sysoev.
+NGINX (engine x) is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP proxy server, originally written by Igor Sysoev.
 For a long time, it has been running on many heavily loaded Russian sites including Yandex, Mail.Ru, VK, and Rambler.
-According to Netcraft, nginx served or proxied 24.29% busiest sites in December 2015.
+According to Netcraft, NGINX served or proxied 24.29% busiest sites in December 2015.
 Here are some of the success stories: Netflix, Wordpress.com, FastMail.FM.

 #### What is [PHP](https://secure.php.net/) ?